UzairRaza22/chat-app-admin-documentation/api-docs/docs/admin/general.md

 - Admin accounts must be verified before login
 - Access tokens expire after 24 hours
 - All sensitive operations require valid authentication
+- Pagination is available on all list endpoints
+- Filters can be combined for precise data retrieval
+- Use the `filters_applied` response field to verify active filters